lingtalfi/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Controller/ForgottenPasswordController/render.md

-ForgottenPasswordController::render — Renders the dashboard page and returns the result.
+ForgottenPasswordController::render — Renders the forgot password page and returns the result.